 More information about this element and how to enrol onto it can be found here

-A course tutor will review each participant’s application and contact them when a place is available on the programme.
-Dates are usually advertised in advance and participants will be able to choose sessions to create their own timetable of study over a series of core and CPD workshops.
+A course tutor will review each participant’s application and if they are eligible, will contact them when a place is available on the programme.
+Dates are usually advertised in advance and participants will be able to choose a route of study over a series of core and CPD workshops.

-The latest workshop availability and booking forms will be published over the summer of 2018 for commencement in the Autumn term.
+The latest workshop availability and booking forms will be published on the LDC pages and course Moodle.

 - A minimum of 15 hours teaching activity over the duration of the course – PGRs who teach have varying types of teaching role and responsibility.
 The minimum requirement for teaching hours is to enable the content of the course to be meaningful to participants, and enable them to practice and develop teaching and learning techniques and approaches that they are learning on the course, in their own context.
 Crucially, also, those starting the pathway must be teaching higher education level work (e.g. Level 4 - first year undergraduate - or above).
 Other types of teaching work (e.g. working with children) make interesting comparisons for the portfolio of evidence, but cannot be counted in the required 15 hours.